denniswong12/mars-rover-challenge/README.md

 - Instantiate the plateau object.
 - Check the given coordinates is free of obstacle or not.
 - Check the given coordinates is out of the boundary of the plateau or not.
+- Return the size of the Plateau to the caller.
 - Add obstacle/vehicle on the plateau.
 - Remove obstacle/vehicle from the plateau.